 Many financial experts will tell you that if you have the cash on hand to pay for a major purchase, you should pay using that cash on hand.
 Here’s the problem with that logic: There are more than a few situations when just paying with the cash you have isn’t always the best financial decision.
 There are reasons to finance a major purchase, rather than pay for it in cash, even if cash seems easier.
 Here are 3 reasons to finance a major purchase instead of paying in cash.

-1. You Qualify for a Great Interest Rate
+1. You Could Qualify for a Great Interest Rate

 If you qualify for a low interest rate, you should consider financing a major purchase rather than paying in cash.
 Why?

-You could actually make money if you invest it, rather than use it to pay for a major purchase.
+Bottom-line: By financing a major purchase, you could actually make money if you invest the cash in hand, rather than use it to pay for a major purchase.

 2. You Haven’t Saved Enough Money